Kingmoballs/CorporateTreasuryPlatform/docs/frontend-application-flow.md

 1. Read `code`, `message`, `errors`, and `traceId`.
 2. Map validation errors to fields.
-3. On `401`, attempt one safe refresh if a current refresh token exists; otherwise return to login.
+3. On `401`, attempt one coordinated cookie-based refresh, then retry the original safe request once; otherwise return to login.
 4. On `403`, show an access message without retrying.
 5. On `409`, refresh the record and explain that its state changed.